4 Powerful Strategies To Build A Strong Emotional Foundation In A Child

 One of the most crucial responsibilities of a parent, caregiver or an early childhood educator is to build a strong emotional foundation in a child.
 Since humans are emotional beings, the ability to manage one’s emotions is not only important for an individual, it is also fundamentally essential.

-Before You Read Further: It is important for you to note that this article covers strategies and tips for parents, caregivers and early childhood educators alike.
+A Quick Note: It is important for you to note that this article covers strategies and tips for parents, caregivers and early childhood educators alike.
 There are certain sections that may seem be exclusively meant for educators, but they are indeed meant for parents and caregivers too.
 After all, Parents are the first teachers of every child ever born!

 A strong emotional foundation enhances the ability of an individual to cope up with life’s every challenges, initiate new relationships, develop new relationships into healthy relationships, grow healthy relationships into deeper and stronger relationships and carve one’s own identity in the process.